 If you register a trademark with the United States Patent and Trademark Office (or “USPTO”), you will enjoy a variety of perks.
-Federal registration allows you to use the ® symbol, which is reserved for federally registered marks, and lets the world know that you consider this mark to be your brand, thus (ideally) warding off infringers.
+Federal registration allows you to use the ® symbol, which is reserved for federally registered marks, and lets the world know that you consider this mark to be your brand, thus working to ward off infringers.

 The Public Record.

 Registration also creates a public record of your ownership of the mark and date of registration and date of first use.
-This can be important if you find yourself arguing with an infringer that attempts to claim its use of a similar brand predates yours, and this public record prevents infringers from claiming their adoption of a similar mark was done in “good faith.”
-(In other words, “We didn’t know you existed” doesn’t really work as a defense.)
+This can be important if you find yourself arguing with an infringer that attempts to claim his use of a similar brand predates yours.

 The Potential Remedies.

 Other benefits to registering your mark with the USPTO are the remedies available to a brand owner if infringement happens.
-What’s a remedy, you ask?
-Remedies are the things that you ask for because of the harm that has been or is being done to you if you had to file a lawsuit.
-Remedies in general range from things such as money damages in the form of lost profits, to non-monetary remedies such as a temporary injunction.
+Think of “remedies” as the things that you ask for in a lawsuit because of the harm that has been done to you.
+Remedies in general range from things like money damages in the form of lost profits, to non-monetary remedies such as a temporary injunction.

 Owning a federally registered mark entitles the owner to the following: